EdenWise/hjcrc/HJCSIC_part1_scrap.md

 * "Call an all out war"?
 * Safety leads to conservatism then bias.

-Right Guilts:
+Political Right Sins:
 1) Deferring Authority
 2) Secreting or keeping it silent
 3) "Revenge is a good life"
+4) Accepting obscure knowledge and getting rewarded for it.

-How was the Serpent Crafty?
+How was the Serpent crafty to Adam and Eve (and other mortals)?
 [?]
 Allowing the political right to think that they fixed it?...
 [?]
 The faux heaven?
 [+] he let the females rule absent of telling the nobles... think this is part of it.